wanderingkitty/BionicCriminals/README.md

 -   To save the local data and to be able to sort it
 -   Make the game responsive and function well on different devices.
 -   Everything shupposed to be uploaded on GitHub

-## Results

-Our process was based on a colaboration